6th Foreign Infantry Regiment

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - 1955 - Sidi Bel Abbes - Regimental flag

-Major Georgeon (center) pays tribute to the 6e REI’s regimental flag during the ceremony in Sidi Bel Abbes on November 11, 1955, before depositing it in the Legion’s Hall of Honor.
-Shortly after the ceremony, he took over the Foreign Legion Training Group (GILE, now 4e RE); in 1959, Lt Col Georgeon became the head of the 4e REI.
+Sidi Bel Abbès on November 11, 1955.
+Major Georgeon (center) during the ceremony to deposit the 6e REI’s regimental flag in the Legion’s Hall of Honor.
+Shortly afterward, he took over the Foreign Legion Training Group (GILE, now 4e RE); in 1959, Lt.
+Col. Georgeon became head of the 4e REI.

 6e REI - 6 REI - Foreign Legion - Regimental flag

 The 6e REI regimental flag.
-Apart from the obligatory Camerone 1863, it bears another two battle honors: Musseifré 1925 (a traditional spelling of Messifré / al-Musayfirah by the Legion in the Levant) and Syrie 1925-26.
-As expected, the 1941 campaign wasn’t appreciated officially after WWII.
+Apart from the obligatory Camerone 1863, it bears another two battle honors: Musseifré 1925 (the traditional spelling of Messifré by the Legion in the Levant) and Syrie 1925-26.
+The 1941 campaign wasn’t officially recognized.

 6e REI - 6e REG - Foreign Legion - Legion Etrangere - 1989 - 6th Foreign Regiment - Laudun - Colors

-The two regimental colors of the 6th Foreign Regiment (6e REI + 6e REG), during the 50th anniversary of its creation, Laudun, late October 1989.
+The two regimental colors of the 6th Foreign Regiment (6e REI and 6e REG) during the 50th anniversary of its creation, Laudun, late October 1989.

 Fernard Barre - Foreign Legion - Legion Etrangere - 1989 - 6th Foreign Regiment - Laudun

-General Fernand Barre sees the regimental flag of his former regiment again, after 48 years, in October 1989.
+General Barre sees the flag of his 6e REI again, after 48 years, in October 1989.
 He was 99 years old.
-In the French Army between 1908-1946, six times mentioned in dispatches during WWI 1914-1918, the admirably vital officer passed away in December 1993.
+In the Army from 1908 to 1946, six times cited during World War I, the admirably vital officer passed away in late 1993.

 ———